Lessons In the Studio: Studio in the Seminar

 Highlights include works by Terry Atkinson, Turner Prize-winners Elizabeth Price and Lubaina Himid.
 Himid was awarded an Honorary Doctorate in 2019 for her contribution to the University.

-The exhibition takes place across two venues, with work displayed at both The Stanley & Audrey Burton Gallery and the Project Space at The School of Fine Art, History of Art and Cultural Studies.
-The opening hours for the Project Space are Tuesday to Saturday, 10:00am to 4:00pm.
-Closed Sundays and Mondays.
+The exhibition took place across two venues, with work displayed at both The Stanley & Audrey Burton Gallery and the Project Space at The School of Fine Art, History of Art and Cultural Studies.